ReksiGustio/simple-chat-backend/README.md

 - **PUT /users/:userName** - Used to update user's data.
 - **GET /message/:sender&:receiver** - Used to fetch all messages related to sender and receiver.
 - **POST /message/:sender/:receiver** - Used to send one message to receiver.
+- **POST /upload/profile/:userName** - Used to send image to server.
+- **GET /download/profile/** - Used to download image from server.